 Instead, choose complex carbohydrates because these foods provide the same calming effects as sugar, but last longer because they take longer to digest.
 Some of the foods considered complex carbohydrates include:

 For sweet treats, consider citrus fruits, like oranges and grapefruits, that are high in Vitamin C. Vitamin C not only helps the adrenal glands to reduce stress levels but also has added benefits for the immune system.

 If you feel lethargic or are experiencing an increase in the frequency and duration of headaches, along with elevated stress levels, this often indicates you are not getting a sufficient amount of magnesium in your diet.
 Magnesium is found in green, leafy vegetables, such as spinach.
 You will also find magnesium in salmon and soybeans, so you have several options.

 Additionally, salmon (and other darker meat fish) are considered a good source of Omega-3s, which are great for controlling spikes in the hormones that cause stress and at the same time, help reduces risks of heart attack, heart disease, pain syndromes, depression and PMS.
 Remember to always source wild fish or use supplements.

 Bonus tip: Sugar cravings can sometimes mean you’re not getting enough fat in the meal prior.
 Up your fat intake to offset these cravings.

-Lastly, stay away from high sugar fruits, like bananas and tropical fruits.
+Lastly, stay away from high-sugar fruits, like bananas and tropical fruits.
 While the sugar is natural, it still spikes insulin (and ultimately cortisol) the same way refined sugar will.
-Always aim to eat fruits with a high fiber food like oat bran or flax, as it helps to offset this effect.
+Always aim to eat fruits with a high fibre food like oat bran or flax, as it helps to offset this effect.